hectormartinez/hectormartinez.github.io/index.md

 * [Regpol](https://github.com/hectormartinez/regpol) The regular-polysemy datasets in English, Danish and Spanish from my doctoral dissertation, and the Danish supersense-annotated [SemDax](https://github.com/coastalcph/semdax) corpus, as well as a [supersense tagger](https://github.com/coastalcph/dsl_semtagger) trained from it.
 * I have been involved in the conversion of the Catalan, Danish and Spanish treebanks of  [Universal Dependencies UD](http://universaldependencies.org/).
-* In my fairly messy github you can also find [smalltools](https://github.com/hectormartinez/smalltools), a collection of little Python scripts, including a bootstrap-sample significance tester which keeps coming in handy,
+* In my fairly messy github contributions you can find [smalltools](https://github.com/hectormartinez/smalltools), a collection of little Python scripts, including a bootstrap-sample significance tester which keeps coming in handy, an [unsupervised dependency parser for UD](https://github.com/hectormartinez/ud_unsup_parser), the regular-polysemy [datasets](https://github.com/hectormartinez/regpol) from my dissertation, or [a ready-to-use Danish supersense tagger](https://github.com/coastalcph/cs_sst).

 ### Publications
 1. Constant M and  Martínez Alonso H. _Benchmarking Joint Lexical and Syntactic Analysis on Multiword-Rich Data_.
 Multiword Expression Workshop 2016 (to appear).